blockpass-identity-lab/privacy_preserving_with_homomorphic/README.md

 * Other performance statistics.

 # Coding samples
 I have used Go here, as it gives us good performance and integrates standard methods.
+Note the standard run typically only has a 512 bit prime number, and which will not be secure.
+1K keys would probably be the starting point.

 ## Sample runs